Model Laboratory Schools: Athletics

 Model currently offers a wide variety of athletics including swimming, diving, volleyball, tennis, golf, soccer, baseball, basketball, softball, track, archery, and cross-country.
 Model also has many clubs and organizations available to its students, including one of the oldest Key Clubs in the country.

 As early as 1911, Model was participating in basketball, baseball, and track, and was a participant in the first Kentucky High School Basketball Tournament.
 The school progressed in modes and methods of public education in spite of many hindrances such as changes in enrollment and the dropping and re-establishment of the high school grades.
 In 1936, Model High School and the city school, Madison High, combined to enrich their programs and to avoid a duplication of efforts.
 The schools were accredited jointly by the Southern Association of Secondary Schools as Madison-Model High School.
 The two divisions retained their respective organizations, but combined such activities as commencement, athletics, and music until the schools were separated in 1961.

 Current

 Model is the only laboratory school in the state of Kentucky.
 In the summer of 2019, the school debuted The Center for Educator Excellence, its professional development organization, which hosted the first ever AP Summer Institute with the goal of providing high school teachers the best practices to teach college-level content.

-In 2024 Model laboratory school was recognized in the 2024 Advanced Placement Program (AP) School Honor Roll, earning Platinum distinction.
+In 2024 Model Laboratory Schools was recognized in the 2024 Advanced Placement Program (AP) School Honor Roll, earning Platinum distinction.
 The school saw high levels of students taking advanced placement classes and taking the tests.
 This achievement means great college preparedness for the high school students.

 Model is also a member of the Laboratory School Association or NALS: The International Association of Laboratory and University Affiliated Schools.

-Model Laboratory School has funding for a new school building.
+Model Laboratory Schools has funding for a new school building.
 Model plans to break ground in early 2025 and have the school to open in fall of 2027.